DoctorHatkoff14/community-research-mcp/README.md

 ## Support

 Need help?
 Check the troubleshooting section or create an issue.
 Want to support development?
 Star the repo and share with other developers who are tired of the AI guessing game!

+Created by Dr. Andrew Hatkoff.
+Your support helps this project grow — all proceeds from donations go directly toward the project itself.

+buymeacoffee.com/AndrewHatkoff